 #4 Home Gym

-Staying in shape is a great life choice, but sometimes the noise and odour is a bit overwhelming for the rest of the house.
+Staying in shape is a great life choice, but sometimes the noise and odour are a bit overwhelming for the rest of the house.
 Why not take your plastic shed and convert it into a home gym?

 Few past-times expand and enrich the mind like taking careful inventory of the stars, charting our humble place in the vast heavens.
 Add a telescope, logbook, and star charts to your wooden shed, and you’ve now got an active observatory!